1wilkens/pam-sys/README.md

 [![Build Status Cirrus](https://img.shields.io/cirrus/github/1wilkens/pam-sys/master?style=flat-square)](https://cirrus-ci.com/github/1wilkens/pam-sys)
 [![License](https://img.shields.io/crates/l/pam-sys.svg?branch=master)](https://travis-ci.org/1wilkens/pam-sys)

 This crate uses [`bindgen`](https://github.com/rust-lang/rust-bindgen) to generate the raw FFI definitions for PAM.
 For a rustified API consider using [`pam`](https://github.com/1wilkens/pam).

-## Supported Rust versions
+## Supported Rust versions (MSRV)
 The library is only continuously built against Rust stable, beta and nightly but as it does not use a lot of new language features it should probably compile on older versions as well.
+The MSRV is mostly determined by the version of `bindgen` used.
 If you encounter problems building on older versions and a small fix can be applied to make the build succeed, consider opening a pull request.

 ## Supported operating systems
 Currently this library is only thoroughly tested on Linux (due to the lack of reliable access to